-- 3.1.1 Except where otherwise permitted under these rules the boat, spars, foils and sails shall be constructed generally in accordance with and shall comply with the measurements and tolerances specified in the plans, these rules, the measurement diagrams and the measurement form. - 3.1.2 Tolerances on design dimensions are to accommodate small errors in construction and subsequent distortion during the life of the boat. - 3.1.3 Protective coatings of any type of paint and/or varnish are permitted on the hull, spars and foils. - 3.1.4 Backing plates, or locating plates of metal or wood are permitted either behind or moulded into the hull and spars for local strengthening where permitted fixed fittings are to be fastened. - 3.2 HULL - 3.2.1 Materials - (i) Permitted materials:
+- 3.1.1 Except where otherwise permitted under these rules the boat, spars, foils and sails shall be constructed generally in accordance with and shall comply with the measurements and tolerances specified in the plans, these rules, the measurement diagrams and the measurement form. - 3.1.2 Tolerances on design dimensions are to accommodate small errors in construction and subsequent distortion during the life of the boat.
+When prototype measurement is required normally half the tolerances are applied. - 3.1.3 Protective coatings of any type of paint and/or varnish are permitted on the hull, spars and foils. - 3.1.4 Backing plates, or locating plates of metal or wood are permitted either behind or moulded into the hull and spars for local strengthening where permitted fixed fittings are to be fastened.

+3.2 HULL

+3.2.1 Materials

+(i) Permitted materials:

-The hull, including deck, side tanks, bulkheads, centreboard case and all structural components shall be made of wood, plywood, glass reinforced plastic (GRP) or any combination of these materials.
-Sandwich construction, whose total thickness is not more than 12mm is permitted.
+the hull, including deck, side tanks, bulkheads, centreboard case and all structural components shall be made of wood, plywood, glass reinforced plastic (GRP) or any combination of these materials.
+Sandwich construction, whose total thickness is not more than 12mm, is permitted.
 The type of material used as a sandwich core or filler is optional except as prohibited by rule 3.2.1(ii).
 Any type of resin may be used.